janelia-flyem/dvid/README.md

 until we understand the desired access patterns and API.
 When we outgrow the *keyvalue* type's GET, POST, and DELETE operations, we create a custom datatype package with a specialized HTTP API.

-DVID allows you to assign different storage systems to data instances within a single repo, which allows great flexibility in optimizing storage for particular use cases.
+DVID allows you to assign data instances in a repo to different storage systems, which allows great flexibility in optimizing storage for particular use cases.
 For example, easily compressed label data can be store in fast, expensive SSDs while larger, immutable grayscale image data can be stored in petabyte-scale read-optimized systems like